 Life’s 2 Short fitness is all about bringing fun, fitness and adventure to women in front range Colorado and all across the globe!
 We want to inspire, encourage and educate women so they can go out and explore their world in a new way.
 Whether it be learning to mountain bike, hiking your first 14er, […]

 Adventure is waiting just around the corner.
-Whether your goal be to get into trail running, mountain biking or summit your first 14er, L2S provides community, training, support and fun along your journey!
+Whether your goal be to get into trail running, mountain biking, snowshoeing or standup paddleboarding, L2S provides community, training, support and fun along your journey!
 Click an image below to learn more…..
 Standup Paddleboarding: Programs, rentals and adventures!

 By becoming a member of L2S, you are not only helping to support the free content and activities we offer but joining an amazing community of women just like you who want to get out and do amazing things.
 Membership includes: Free or discounted access to special programs and events (see below) Virtual fitness challenges. […]

 When most people set New Years resolutions they set goals like “eat healthier”, “lose 5lbs” or “exercise more often”.
 While quite vague, these goals also lack a certain element of excitement to me.

 My resolutions take a different shape, in the form of various adventures and races I’d like to accomplish before the year’s end.
 I’ve compiled a list of my 2018 bucketlist goals and I’d love to hear about yours too!
 Please post links to any events or adventures in the comments section below.

 I’ve got a bone to pick with this race.
 I completed the run back in 2015 when the storm of a century blew in the night before the event and was forced to trudge through ankle deep, thick, heavy mud and an anticlimactic course.
 The route was changed last minute due to the poor conditions and so we were unable to experience the adventurous terrain and views as advertised.
 The original course included a 1500 foot steep and rocky ascent complete with a section where a rope was included, right down my alley!